Hilbert Space is a mathematical space proposed by David Hilbert, German Mathematician. It is an extension of Euclidean space for infinite dimensions.

-Let’s understand with an analogy!
+Let’s try to understand their process with an analogy!

-Need for a Mathematical Space
+The Need For Mathematical Space

 - We perform various operations in them, like, adding vectors, intersections, unions, cutting and pasting and measuring different sizes.

-- Various relational operations like convergence and proximity relations are performed.
+- Various relational operations, like convergence and proximity relations, are performed.

 History

-Different Types of Spaces
+Different Types Of Spaces

 - Linear Spaces